 The National Highway Transportation Safety Administration (NHTSA) also regulates how much trucks can weigh and mandates proper loading techniques.
 But greedy trucking companies will often pressure their drivers to ignore these rules just to make a few extra bucks.
 This callous behavior puts everyone on the highway at risk of suffering serious injuries.

-If you were harmed in an accident caused by a big rig truck, our team will investigate every aspect of the collision to find out what really happened.
+If you were harmed in an accident in Denton County caused by a big rig truck, our team will investigate every aspect of the collision to find out what really happened.
 Then we’ll file a claim with the insurance company to help you get the money you need to pay your medical expenses.

 Contact The Lenahan Law Firm to schedule your FREE consultation today by dialing (214) 295-1008.